+In this tutorial, we will show you how to install Moodle on Ubuntu 14.04.
 For those of you who didn’t know, Moodle is an Open Source Course Management System (CMS), also known as a Learning Management System (LMS) or a Virtual Learning Environment (VLE).
-It has become very popular among educators around the world as a tool for creating online dynamic web sites for their students.
-Moodle brings features include assignment submission, online quizzes, wiki, grading, instant messages, discussion boards, and others.
-But since it’s a modular software, it can be extended via plugins to add extra functionality.
+It has become very popular among educators around the world as a tool for creating online dynamic websites for their students.
+Moodle brings features to include assignment submission, online quizzes, wiki, grading, instant messages, discussion boards, and others.
+But since it’s modular software, it can be extended via plugins to add extra functionality.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Moodle on Ubuntu 14.04 server.
+I will show you the step-by-step installation of Moodle on the Ubuntu 14.04 server.

 Install Moodle on Ubuntu 14.04

 Step 2.
-Install LAMP (Linux, Apache, MySQL, PHP) server and include some php extension.
+Install the LAMP (Linux, Apache, MySQL, PHP) server and include some PHP extensions.